 In pre-diabetes (impaired glucose tolerance, now usually referred to by doctors and nurses as non-diabetic hyperglycaemia), your blood sugar (glucose) is raised beyond the normal range.
-Whilst this raised glucose level is not so high that you have diabetes, you are at increased risk of developing diabetes when you have pre-diabetes.
+Whilst this raised glucose level is not so high that you have type 2 diabetes, you are at increased risk of developing type 2 diabetes when you have pre-diabetes.

 What is pre-diabetes?